-Below is a re-post of a piece I wrote last year for TV-Turnoff Week about my family’s experience pulling the plug many years ago.
-This year, TV-Turnoff Week has evolved into “Screen-Free Week.”
+Below is a re-post of a piece I wrote for TV-Turnoff Week about my family’s experience pulling the plug many years ago.
+In recent years, TV-Turnoff Week has evolved into “Screen-Free Week.”

 Screen-Free Week is an annual celebration where children, families, schools, and communities turn off screens and turn on life.
 Instead of relying on screens for entertainment, participants read, daydream, explore, enjoy nature, and enjoy spending time with family and friends.

 Since we rarely watch TV, the challenge for us this year will be turning off our computers!
 Impossible for me now that I own an internet business.
 But eager to participate, I am committing to no Facebook, Twitter or recreational use of the computer for the week.

 I hope my story will inspire you to join me!

 Twenty years ago, I was a young mother living in Hollywood, the media capital of the world.
 My husband Max worked in the entertainment industry, and I had been an actress prior to my son Harper’s birth.
 We were a family immersed in the culture of media.

 During Harper’s early years, I was clueless about the effect of media on young children.
 I never questioned the effect of TV viewing on his developing brain.
 After all, he only watched “educational” shows on PBS and family-friendly videos, like Disney movies.
 He loved them!
 What could be wrong with that?